WendongZh/SPL/README.md

 ### 2) Irregular Masks
 We use the irregular mask dataset provided by [Liu et al.](https://arxiv.org/abs/1804.07723).
 You can download publically available Irregular Mask Dataset from [their website](https://nv-adlr.github.io/publication/partialconv-inpainting).
 1) About dataset usage.
 We only use the testing mask set (12000) to train and test our model.
 You can perform more complicatd argumentation methods for masks, such as rotation, translation or randomcrop as suggested by [EC](https://github.com/knazeri/edge-connect).
 2) About test mask selection.
-I our case, we use [`flist.py`](flist.py) to generate masks file lists as explained above.
+In our case, we use [`flist.py`](flist.py) to generate mask file lists as explained above.
 Then, we generated random selected mask index files using numpy for our evaluation.

 Alternatively, you can download [Quick Draw Irregular Mask Dataset](https://github.com/karfly/qd-imd) by Karim Iskakov which is combination of 50 million strokes drawn by human hand.